FCC net neutrality cyberattack wasn't real, says internal report

 The OIG report goes on to say that it "determined the FCC did not respond to the event internally in a manner consistent with the severity of the event suggested in the press release."

-Following the crash, the FCC's original statement stated it was a DDoS attack.
+Following the crash, the FCC's original statement said it was a DDoS attack.

 "Beginning on Sunday night at midnight, our analysis reveals that the FCC was subject to multiple distributed denial-of-service attacks (DDoS).
 These were deliberate attempts by external actors to bombard the FCC's comment system with a high amount of traffic to our commercial cloud host.
 These actors were not attempting to file comments themselves; rather they made it difficult for legitimate commenters to access and file with the FCC.
 While the comment system remained up and running the entire time, these DDoS events tied up the servers and prevented them from responding to people attempting to submit comments.
 We have worked with our commercial partners to address this situation and will continue to monitor developments going forward." (edited)

-The event was directly preceded by HBO host John Oliver urging people to comment on the FCC's website.
+The event was directly preceded by John Oliver, host of HBO's Last Week Tonight, urging people to comment on the FCC's website.

 You can read the full report below.